 If this sensor were to go bad, then the ECU would not receive the correct amount of voltage.
 Then it would malfunction and cause further problems in your vehicle.

-Another problem that could happen is if you replace your starter with a new starter that is not compatible with your vehicle’s ECU.
+Another problem that could happen is if you replace your starter motor with a new starter that is not compatible with your vehicle’s ECU.
 Make sure any new starter that you purchase has the right sensors which can communicate with the ECU properly.